Next Launch:

 Starliner successfully docked with the International Space Station (ISS) on May 21, 2022.
 After 4 days, the Boeing spacecraft undocked from the space station.
 About four hours after departing, it successfully deployed its three main parachutes and six airbags.
 It then touched down onto its airbags, wrapping up the six-day journey, which tested the end-to-end capabilities of the crew-capable spacecraft.

-First Crew Flight
+Upcoming First Crew Flight

 Pilot: Sunita L. Williams.

-Spacecraft Commander: Barry E. Wilmore.
+Spacecraft Commander: Butch Wilmore.

 Courtesy of NASA